Emblem of Sri Lanka: Dominion of Ceylon

 When Ceylon was granted independence from Britain as a dominion in 1948, the need of a new national emblem arose.
 A committee was named in order to create a national emblem.
 According to its recommendation a national emblem was adopted in 1954.
 The island had been a British Crown Colony since 1802.
 The emblem was not strictly in the heraldic tradition, however was granted by the College of Arms in 1954.
 It was derived from the Royal Banner of the Kandyan Kingdom.
 It largely reflected the Buddhist traditions of the Sinhalese people.
 At its center had a disk with a gold lion passant holding a sword (here called the Ceylon lion) in its right fore paw, on a maroon background, was taken from the Royal Banner of the Kandyan Kingdom.
 Around it were the golden petals of a water lily and topped with the crown ensigning the roundel is called the Ceylon crown; it follows the design of the crown worn by the kings of Kandy.
-The crown apparently symbolised Queen Elizabeth as Head of State of Ceylon, and it disappeared from the country's arms after change of status to a republic.
+The crown symbolised Queen Elizabeth II as head of state of Ceylon, and it disappeared from the country's arms after change of status to a republic.